 Corporate Approach: Determine Which Types Of Content You Want To Create – You: Focus on creating articles and word count

-As a blogger you are probably best at writing articles.
-I’ve been creating all types of content for past 8 years, but written posts have always yielded me the highest return on my time investment.
+As a blogger, you are probably best at writing articles.
+I’ve been creating all types of content for the past 8 years, but written posts have always yielded me the highest return on my time investment.

 Even if you don’t know SEO, you need to know that Content Frequency and word count are huge ranking factors.
 When you focus on creating in-depth articles, and you push them out frequently enough, Google will start recognizing your blog as a place where readers can find in-depth information on the subjects you are writing about.
 People that use Google are doing their own research, and they are hunting down articles that can help them make decisions and take action.

-You can also create video content, social media updates and many other things that will warrant you the visibility, but nothing will create free earned impressions for you, as constantly creating long form articles.
-By trying all, I’ve concluded that even when done at small scale, this strategy gives you the highest return on your investment.
+You can also create video content, social media updates and many other things that will warrant you the visibility, but nothing will create free earned impressions for you, as constantly creating long-form articles.
+By trying all, I’ve concluded that even when done on a small scale, this strategy gives you the highest return on your investment.

 Corporate Approach: Publish and Manage Your Content – You: Always Be Publishing

-People trust other people more, than they trust to the companies that are trying to analyze the content and custom tailor it to the personas that they are targeting.
+People trust other people more than they trust the companies that are trying to analyze the content and custom tailor it to the personas that they are targeting.
 When you are constantly creating, you are constantly being rewarded.

 Simple How To Create A Powerful Content Plan That Just Works

-So when I feel like writing, I just pop Google Spreadsheets, find the idea that I was already developing, and than I access half finished article that I previously worked on.
+So when I feel like writing, I just pop Google Spreadsheets, find the idea that I was already developing, and then I access half-finished articles that I previously worked on.
 This puts me in a position to bring the ideas to the finish line, instead of constantly starting new articles that are scattered between hundreds of apps that I am using.